FinnishArmy/ML_Image_Identification/README.txt

 Steps:
 File -> Settings -> Project -> Python Interpreter -> Python 3.9 -> + -> opencv-python
-Then you should be able to run the code propely.
+Then you should be able to run the code properly.